 We conducted our audit in accordance with Brazilian and international auditing standards.
-Our responsibilities under those standards are further described in the Auditors' Responsibilities for the Audit of the combined financial statements section of our report.
-We are independent of Grupo Mateus in accordance with the ethical requirements that are relevant to our audit of the financial statements in Brazil, and we have fulfilled our ethical responsibilities in accordance with these requirements.
+Our responsibilities under those standards are further described in the Auditors' Responsibilities for the Audit of the individual and consolidated financial statements section of our report.
+We are independent of the Company and its subsidiaries in accordance with the ethical requirements set out in the Professional Code of Ethics for Accountants and the Professional Standards issued by the Federal Accounting Council, and we have fulfilled our ethical responsibilities in accordance with these requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.